wezm/wezm.net/v2/content/posts/2024/linux-on-yoga-7x-snapdragon/index.md

 As mentioned above, installing and running `qcom-firmware-extract` copies firmware from the Windows installation and fixed battery level reporting.
-I can't comment on battery life yet but it did seem to run a bit warmer than Windows, although not as hot as
+I can't comment on battery life yet, but it did seem to run a bit warmer than Windows—although not as hot as
 [my early testing of OpenBSD](@/posts/2024/yoga-7x-snapdragon-developer-review/index.md#non-windows-operating-systems).

 #### Other